Frontend in 5 Minutes, Backend in 5 Months: The Vibe Coding Paradox

 The challenge is fundamental: someone has to run the servers.
 The no-code platforms faced three options, none ideal.

-- Webflow: "We'll handle the frontend!"
-(You're on your own for the backend, good luck with that)
+• Webflow: "We'll handle the frontend!"
+(You're on your own for the backend)

-- Airtable: "It's a database!"
-(It's actually a really fancy spreadsheet, don't @ me)
+• Airtable: "It's a database!"
+(It's actually a fancy spreadsheet)

-- Glide: "Mobile apps for everyone!"
-(As long as everyone wants extremely limited mobile apps)
+• Glide: "Mobile apps for everyone!"
+(As long as everyone wants limited mobile apps)

-They all slammed into the same wall: Someone has to run the servers.
+They all hit the same wall: someone has to run the servers.

 Your options were:

 None of these actually achieved the vision of democratizing software development.
-They just moved the problem around like a shell game.
+They just moved the problem around.

 In 2024, AI coding tools reached mainstream adoption.
 Code generation became accessible to non-technical users.
 But everyone encountered the same bottleneck: deployment and infrastructure.